lizkirkland/lizkirkland.github.io/_posts/2015-02-22-elizabeth-kirkland.md

 Good Theatre aims to produce women focused, multi-disciplinary and subtext rich plays written by BC, female playwrights.

-Liz is currently participating in Block P at the [Playwrights Theatre Centre](http://www.playwrightstheatre.com/programs/writers-blocks/) learning all that she can about producing from the awesome peeps at [Upintheair Theatre](http://www.upintheairtheatre.com/).
+Liz was a participant in the first ever Block P at the [Playwrights Theatre Centre](http://www.playwrightstheatre.com/programs/writers-blocks/) learning all that she could about producing from the awesome peeps at [Upintheair Theatre](http://www.upintheairtheatre.com/).

 Reviews
 -------